0xmstore/AssertEQ/README.md

 Hi all, I'm Nate, an Ethereum security researcher and a master's student in Cyber Security and Forensics.

-I would like to disclose a critical vulnerability I found in one of your wallets at https://etherscan.io/address/0x8811bfb8bb23a64f7dfa0a545654ab942dc4ad30, which holds assets worth more than $4 million.
+I would like to disclose a critical vulnerability I found in one of your wallets at https://etherscan.io/address/0x8811bfb8bb23a64f7dfa0a545654ab942dc4ad30, which holds assets worth more than $4 million at this time of writing.
 I have created this private repository with the required code dependencies specifically for demonstration with the company GSR to provide a proof of concept for the vulnerability I am disclosing.

 ## Brief Introduction